Send your enquiry.

 We work with leading experts across the country.
 We will select the best expert for your particular case.

-Top tip: take photographs of the disrepair when you first report the problem to your landlord.
+Top tip: take photographs of the disrepair when you first report the problem to your housing association or council.
 Continue to take photographs regularly.

 3. Evidence of your damaged possessions